gwsystems/systems_musings/topics.md

 - SIMD Instruction Sets.
 Introduction: [MMX,SSE,AVX](https://www.syncfusion.com/succinctly-free-ebooks/assemblylanguage/simd-instruction-sets)), and the article to discuss: SIMD processing with AVX,AV2 intrinsics [Crunching Numbers with AVX and AVX2](https://www.codeproject.com/Articles/874396/Crunching-Numbers-with-AVX-and-AVX)

 - Understanding [speculative execution, and its interplay with memory](https://johnnysswlab.com/unexpected-ways-memory-subsystem-interacts-with-branch-prediction/).
+-  [Mimalloc](https://www.microsoft.com/en-us/research/uploads/prod/2019/06/mimalloc-tr-v1.pdf), [TCmalloc](https://goog-perftools.sourceforge.net/doc/tcmalloc.html), [jemalloc](https://engineering.fb.com/2011/01/03/core-data/scalable-memory-allocation-using-jemalloc/) (I (sam) am interested in this one but not sure how many people will show up because we have the finals and stuff.)

 # List of Potential Topics for Musing